What are the DELF and DALF?

 Are there any special exams for children and teenagers?

-There are specially tailored DELF exams for children and teenagers, please contact your examination centre for more information.
+There are specially tailored DELF exams for children and teenagers.
+We can also help schools organise exam sessions at their own location and train teachers to become accredited DELF examiners.
+Please contact your local examination centre for more information

 Where can I take the DELF-DALF exams?